 Programs: Animation and Visual Effects, Architecture, Fashion, Fine Art, Graphic Design, Photography, Web Design and New Media, and many more

-Academy of Art University hosts more than 70 student and alumni art shows in San Francisco annually, so there are plenty of opportunities to exhibit your work.
+Academy of Art University is a for-profit school that hosts more than 70 student and alumni art shows in San Francisco annually, so there are plenty of opportunities to exhibit your work.
 It's also the first art university to be invited to showcase student work at New York Fashion Week biannually.

 Academy of Art University